 What you need to do, however, is to tag other accounts when the content you share involves them somehow.

 By doing so, you’ll increase the chance that they engage with your content and, therefore, increase the likelihood that their audience becomes yours too.

 Note that you can either @mention users in your tweet and work within the 240 characters limit, or tag up to 10 accounts on photos.

 Here are a couple of examples to follow when it comes to tagging @Other_Accounts on Twitter.

 … or @AvosFromMexico using the Super Bowl 2019 to catch up with @BublyWater.

-This type of interaction showcases the fun and conversational side of your brand to your audience.
-Besides, not only it contributes to increasing engagement with your brand on social media, but it also opens the door to brand new audiences who may have not heard about you yet.
+These types of interactions showcase the fun and conversational side of your brand to your audience.
+Besides, not only does it contributes to increasing engagement with your brand on social media, but it also opens the door to brand new audiences who may have not heard about you yet.
 A win-win.